ARM7: Silicon customization

 Integrated device manufacturers (IDM) receive the ARM Processor IP as synthesizable RTL (written in Verilog).
 In this form, they have the ability to perform architectural level optimizations and extensions.
 This allows the manufacturer to achieve custom design goals, such as higher clock speed, very low power consumption, instruction set extensions, optimizations for size, debug support, etc. To determine which components have been included in a particular ARM CPU chip, consult the manufacturer datasheet and related documentation.

 Cores

 The original ARM7 was based on the earlier ARM6 design and used the same ARMv3 instruction set.
 The ARM710 variant was used in a CPU module for the Acorn Risc PC, and the first ARM based System on a Chip designs ARM7100 and ARM7500 used this core.

 ARM7TDMI

 The ARM7TDMI (ARM7 + 16 bit Thumb + JTAG Debug + fast Multiplier + enhanced ICE) processor implements the ARMv4 instruction set.
 It was licensed for manufacture by an array of semiconductor companies.
 In 2009, it was one of the most widely used ARM cores, and is found in numerous deeply embedded system designs.
+It was used in the popular video game console Game Boy Advance.

 Texas Instruments licensed the ARM7TDMI, which was designed into the Nokia 6110, the first ARM-powered GSM phone.
 This led to the popular series of Nokia phones using the processor, including the 3210 and 3310.

 The ARM7TDMI-S variant is the synthesizable core.